 Any person who, with intent to defraud, receives workers' compensation benefits to which the person is not entitled by knowingly misrepresenting, misstating or failing to disclose any material fact is guilty of theft and shall be sentenced pursuant to Minnesota Statutes 609.52, Subd.
 3.

-Contact the Minnesota Department of Commerce's Fraud Prevention unit about possible workers' compensation fraud at 1-888-372-8366.
+Call the Minnesota Department of Commerce's Fraud Prevention unit about possible workers' compensation fraud at 1-888-372-8366 or visit "How to report insurance fraud."

 To report an employer conducting business without workers' compensation coverage, complete the form at http://workplace.doli.state.mn.us/isu/uninsured.